-Guide of Rome – Rome Monument of Christina Queen of Sweden in St. Peter’s Basilica – Rome
+Rome Monument of Christina Queen of Sweden St. Peter’s Basilica, Rome

-Pope Urban VIII, in 1635, had had her remains removed and brought to Rome and buried in St. Peter’s, where Bernini erected, in her honour, the monument we see before us.
+Pope Urban VIII, in 1635, had had her remains removed and brought to Rome and buried in St. Peter’s, where Bernini erected, in her honor, the monument we see before us.

 Next comes the: The Chapel of the Sacrament in St. Peter’s Basilica – Rome